In this article we will go through a back pain workout you can do at home — the bodyweight edition.

 #6 – 90/90 Hip Flexor Stretch

 In a kneeling position, bring the right foot forward with the front leg, ankle, knee, and hip at knees at 90 degrees and the left-back leg, ankle knee, and hip at 90 degrees as well.
 Tighten up the abdominal area and bring the hips forward, tightening the glutes and hamstrings.

 90/90 Hip Flexor Stretch

-In this exercise, we are stretching out the front area of left hip, targeting the hip flexor area.
-Tight hip flexors increases the back pain so this flexibility stretching exercise targets the common muscles in the back that are tight affecting back pain.
+In this exercise, we are stretching out the front area of the left hip, targeting the hip flexor area.
+Tight hip flexors increase back pain, so this flexibility stretching exercise targets the common muscles in the back that are tight affecting back pain.

 The Superman’s Exercise

-In this exercise, we are targeting the hamstrings and glutes on one side and on the opposite side the shoulder and mid-back area.
+In this exercise, we are targeting the hamstrings and glutes on one side and the opposite side of the shoulder and mid-back area.

-Perform 1 set of 5 reps on each side, so a total of 10 movements, in a smooth controlled movement with a good stop at the top position for 1 second and with intensity of feeling the hamstrings, glutes, muscles around the shoulder blades and the mid-back area working.
+Perform one set of 5 reps on each side, so a total of 10 movements, in a smooth, controlled movement with a good stop at the top position for 1 second and with an intensity of feeling the hamstrings, glutes, muscles around the shoulder blades and the mid-back area working.

-If you want to overcome your Low Back Pain Flare Up so you can go move your back around without worrying if the pain will come back, then check out the Low Back Pain Solved program.
+If you want to overcome your low back pain flare-up so you can move your back around without worrying if the pain will come back, then check out the Low Back Pain Solved program, here!